konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 It's important to note that if the document is not ready, you may need to call `document.update()` again at a later time.
 This could be done manually or by setting up a looping mechanism depending on your application's workflow.

+Here's an example of how to use the `from_file` method with `sync` set to `True`:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python
    :lines: 48
    :dedent: 4

+##### Timeout Parameter

-By default, the server request will timeout after 2 minutes.
-If you are uploading a larger file, you can increase the timeout by setting the `timeout` parameter to a higher value like this:
+When making a server request, there's a default timeout value of 2 minutes.
+This means that if the server doesn't respond within 2 minutes, the operation will stop waiting for a response and return an error.
+If you're uploading a larger file, it might take more time to process, and the default timeout value might not be sufficient.
+In such a case, you can increase the timeout by setting the timeout parameter to a higher value.

+Here's an example on how to do that:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python